arpitaapatel/arpitaapatel/README.md

 # Hey there! 👋 😄
 *“Make it work, make it right, make it fast.”* — Kent Beck

 A mindset I carry into every line of code and every creative solution.

 I’m a passionate and driven Computer Science undergrad with a deep curiosity for emerging technologies and a strong desire to solve real-world problems through code.
 I thrive at the intersection of technology, creativity, and impact, consistently seeking opportunities that challenge and sharpen my technical and design skills.

+---

-🔧 Tech Side:
+### 🔧 Tech Side
 From building scalable systems to experimenting with ML models and full-stack frameworks, I enjoy transforming ideas into functional, elegant solutions.
 My goal is to create tech that not only works — but matters.

-🎨 Creative Side:
+### 🎨 Creative Side
 Design isn’t just a skill; it’s my language.
 With hands-on experience in graphic design tools, I approach projects with a balance of precision and imagination — be it UI/UX design, digital campaigns, or visual storytelling.

-🌱 Mindset:
+### 🌱 Mindset
 Open to new challenges, eager to learn, and driven to create value, I’m excited about shaping the future of tech — one idea at a time.

 *Let’s build, innovate, and grow together. 🚀*

 ---